ROMaster2/LiveSplit.VideoAutoSplit/README.md

 Creating a profile is very similar to creating a regular [Auto Splitter script](https://github.com/LiveSplit/LiveSplit/blob/master/Documentation/Auto-Splitters.md), but instead of monitoring memory values, it monitors regions of a video feed and compares it against an image, or in some cases, the previous frame, and returns a confidence value.
 The VAS file used to hold the game profiles contain three important parts: The structure, the script, and the images.

-###### Don't let the file extension confuse you, it's just a zip.
+###### Don't let the file extension confuse you, it's just a renamed zip.

 ### Finding static reference points

 Before *any* of that can be made, the references the component will told to watch for must be found.
 The difficulty in finding reliable references vary greatly between games.
 Generally, big references that change abruptly to and/or from a compared image are the most reliable.

-###### A video with examples should be here.
-Text makes it difficult to really explain the process.

 The same base screen reference must be used throughout making the profile.
 This is so users only need to align the screen with their video feed to have all the references automatically fit into place.

-Raw, high quality gameplay footage is recommended when extracting the reference images
+Raw, high quality gameplay footage is recommended when extracting the reference images .

-### Structure File

-###### Note: A user interface will later be made to help with creating this file.
-For now, it's requires manually editing an XML file.
+There's currently no interface to help structure a profile.
+At this time, if you would like help building one, [ask in #vas-profile channel in the Speedrun Tool Development Discord](https://discord.gg/N6wv8pW).

 ## Contributing